Lamby777/Lamby777/README.md

 # Hello, fellow GitHub user!

-I code mainly in TypeScript and Python, but also Rust and a little bit of Zig for my personal projects. :)
 I like learning by making many small projects, or contributing new QoL fixes/features to other people's work.
+I code mainly in Rust, but also TypeScript, Python, and a little bit of Zig for my personal projects. :)

 Some tech-related interests:
 - Video Games (and game development)